 Twenty mechanics repaired the half-face while another twenty mechanics cut ZAB into two.
 Lucille paced before the head-halves, hands folded behind her.
 “You mean Professor Akayama lived on the Hurricane for twenty years?”

 “Or so I estimate,” said the half-face.
 “I can’t imagine she survived the fall back to the planet.”

 “What a hero.
 Even if she was indirectly responsible for the Hurricane’s creation, as you suggest, her ceaseless struggle to salvage even humanity’s most despicable portions is inspiration for us all.”
-Lucille motioned for the mechanics to fuse ZAB’s original halves.
+Lucille motioned for the mechanics to fuse ZAB’s original halves back together.
 “The moon’s changed since you left,” she said.
-“Hurricane Planets invade more frequently than ever, stealing stars from the edge of the Milky Way.
+“Hurricane Planets invade more frequently than ever, stealing stars from the edges of the Milky Way.
 We’ve built hundreds of robots based on Akayama’s designs and expanded the lunar crew to ten thousand.
 We can combine into a single mech a kilometer tall.”

 When the mechanics wired its halves together, ZAB consolidated the knowledge of both portions.
 “We’re still not strong enough,” it said.
 “I know our power and the Hurricane’s.
 There are far more Hurricane Planets than we anticipated, and their organization is primitive but powerful.”